sc3260s17/vectorization/README.md

 2. Compare the walltime with versions of the binary that are built without vectorization enabled.
 Using optimization level zero will ensure that vectorization is disabled.

+3. Convert the for loop to a while loop.
+Does it still vectorize?

-3. Move the actual vector addition step (c = a + b) into a second for loop.
+4. Move the actual vector addition step (c = a + b) into a second for loop.
 With level three optimization enabled, how does the autovectorization behavior compare (read reporting carefully)?
 How does the walltime compare?

-4. Revert back to the original code.
+5. Revert back to the original code.
 Now start the loop at i=1 (ignore the first element for the vector addition) and add this line to the end of the loop body:

 ```C